Skip to content

 • Homepage search UX polish (2026-04-29): moved filters into the active search/results state, compacted category controls with an accessible "more categories" expansion, restored and refined the service/category/language metrics rail, folded trust-strip content into a clearer How It Works flow, tuned desktop/mobile section spacing and footer layout, and refreshed related copy/i18n/test coverage; archived in 2026-04-29 v20.0 Homepage Search UX Polish.

-• Repo audit truth remediation (2026-04-24): aligned the active direct-VPS incident/rollback/observability/QA docs with the live runtime, corrected the public feedback-retention claim to the evidenced implementation, normalized the remaining tool-provenance example in active docs, and archived the completed follow-through in 2026-04-24 v20.0 Repo Audit Truth Remediation.
+• Repo audit truth remediation (2026-04-24): corrected the public feedback-retention claim to the evidenced implementation, normalized the remaining tool-provenance example in active docs, and archived the completed follow-through in 2026-04-24 v20.0 Repo Audit Truth Remediation.

 • Quiet GitHub automation and URL health hardening (2026-04-23): converted routine GitHub governance workflows to quiet-by-default sticky issue/comment behavior, reconciled duplicate reminder issues, added reusable bot-issue synchronization for scheduled workflows, hardened the monthly URL health lane with official override probes plus Actions summaries, and verified clean auto-close/no-reopen behavior for the broken-URL issue lane; archived in 2026-04-23 v20.0 Quiet GitHub Automation and URL Health Hardening.